Osteoporosis is metabolic skeletal disease defined as a reduction of bone mineral density (BMD) below a defined lower limit of normal.

-Decreased bone density can be appreciated by decreased cortical thickness, loss of bony trabecula in early stages in radiography.
-Bones like vertebra, long bones (proximal femur), calcaneum and tubular bones are usually looked for evidence of osteoporosis.
+Decreased bone density can be appreciated by decreased cortical thickness and loss of bony trabeculae in the early stages in radiography.
+Bones like vertebra, long bones (proximal femur), calcaneum and tubular bones are usually looked at for evidence of osteoporosis.

 - vertebral osteoporosis manifests as:

-- loss of trabecula in proximal femur area which is explained by Singh's index (which can also be seen in the calcaneum
+- loss of trabeculae in proximal femur area which is explained by Singh's index (which can also be seen in the calcaneum

 - in tubular bones (especially metacarpals), there will be thinning of cortex